dnjackson/concept_backend_play/design/concepts/All/api-spec.md

 - A new, unique `token` string is generated.
 - A new `Session` is created, linking the new `token` to the user `u`.
 - The `token` is returned.
-- If credentials do not match an existing user, an error is returned.

 **Request Body:**
 ```json